 Air Filtering Systems as a Source of Microplastics

-Air filtering systems, while beneficial for improving indoor air quality, can also contribute to microplastic pollution.
+Air filtering systems, while beneficial for improving indoor air quality, can also contribute to microplastic pollution when addressing microplastics in home air.
 Filters used in HVAC systems and air purifiers often contain plastic components that break down into microplastics during operation.

 Detection Methods for Microplastics in Home Air